rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Disklabel type: dos
     Disk identifier: 0xe7f1ae5c

     Device                Boot Start End      Sectors   Size Id Type /dev/<your-sdcard>p1         8192  33562623 33554432  16G  83 Linux

-The end column shows you a value of 33562623 so increment it by one and create the next partition with it:
+The "end" column shows you a value of 33562623 so increment it by one and create the next partition with it:

     Command (m for help): n
     Partition type